blossomingiris/React_Chat_app/README.md

 ## Customer Quote

-'It's nice to have such convenient access to chat within Gmail, is comfortable to use for business or personal use with clear UI.
+'It's nice to have such convenient access to chat within Google, is comfortable to use for business or personal use with clear UI.
 Group chat with friends & family, and enjoy the great time'